Famous Brands

-Famous Brands (formerly known as Steers Group) is a South African-based conglomerate predominately dealing in fast casual restaurants, and is currently headquartered in Midrand.
+Famous Brands (formerly known as Steers Group) is a South African fast casual restaurant conglomerate, operating via numerous brands using a franchise model.
+Aside from operating restaurants, the company is also involved in food and beverage manufacturing, logistics, and retail, in relation to its outlets.

-Founded in 1960, the company operates around 3,000 locations across 30 countries, and listed on the JSE Limited in 1994.
-It is a level 1 BBBEE contributor.
+Founded in 1960 and headquartered in Midrand, Gauteng, Famous Brands is traded on the JSE.

-The company is also involved in food and beverage manufacturing, logistics, and retail, in relation to its restaurant outlets.
+As of mid-2026, Famous Brands has around 3,000 restaurants across around 20 brands, and operates in 30 countries.
+This makes it Africa's largest restaurant franchisor.

 History

 Founded by George Halamandress in 1960, Famous Brands was originally known as Steers.
 Halamandress had previously created the original Milky Lane ice cream parlours, followed in quick succession by the first South African steakhouse.

 In 1999, Steers Group acquired Debonairs Pizza.

 In August 2003, Famous Brands acquired Pleasure Foods, which included the South African master franchise license for Wimpy for R150.6 million.

 In February 2007, Famous Brands acquired a majority stake in Wimpy.

 In July 2009, Famous Brands acquired Mugg & Bean.

 In September 2016, Famous Brands acquired Gourmet Burger Kitchen in the United Kingdom from Capricorn Ventures for £120 million.
 In October 2020, Gourmet Burger Kitchen was sold to Boparan Restaurant Group for an undisclosed sum.